 The successful candidate will have the necessary credentials, experience, competencies, and disposition to provide leadership and guidance in implementing existing, new, and interdisciplinary academic and professional programs.
 Additionally, the successful candidate should have demonstrated experience in academic leadership, promotion and tenure process within a unionized environment, and budget management.
-The ideal candidate will possess excellent communication and interpersonal skills; have demonstrated the ability to work collaboratively with faculty, students, staff, and other administrators; a commitment to academic excellence and accountability; an ability to work with faculty to continue to develop, articulate, and implement a constructive workable vision for the School; and a record of commitment to diversity, equity, and inclusion.
+The ideal candidate will possess excellent communication and interpersonal skills; have demonstrated the ability to work collaboratively with faculty, students, staff, and other administrators; a commitment to academic excellence and accountability; and an ability to work with faculty to continue to develop, articulate, and implement a constructive workable vision for the College.